 Are you looking for a magic shortcut to good health?

-In contrast, blenders pulverise whole fruits and veg, therefore retaining the fibre in the skin and peel (in apples or berries, for example) and creating a more nutritious drink.
+In contrast, blenders pulverise whole fruits and veg, thereby retaining the fibre in the skin and peel (in apples or berries, for example) and creating a more nutritious drink.

 They also offer you the extra benefit of being able to add nutrition-boosting ingredients to your fruit and veg blends, such as nuts and seeds or superfood powders.
 Whichever you choose, it's best if you include blending or juicing as part of a healthy, balanced diet.

-CHOICE kitchen expert, Rebecca Ciaramidaro says: "If you prefer to blend nutritious foods into a smoothie instead of eating the raw ingredients, and if it saves you from heading for the processed sweets when hunger kicks in, then it's worthwhile adding a blender such as a single-serve blender to your kitchen arsenal.
-We test many brands at different price points to help you find one that suits your budget."
+CHOICE kitchen expert Rebecca Ciaramidaro says: "If you prefer to blend nutritious foods into a smoothie instead of eating the raw ingredients, and if it saves you from heading for the processed sweets when hunger kicks in, then it's worthwhile adding a blender such as a single-serve blender to your kitchen arsenal."

-- For dairy-free alternatives, try blending with coconut milk, almond milk or coconut water.
-For best blending results, add liquids first, then leafy greens, then soft ingredients like nut butters and yoghurt, then finish with fruits (cut into chunks) and then the hardest ingredients last (ice or frozen fruits).
+Mix it up and blend with coconut milk, almond milk or coconut water.
+For best results, add liquids first, then leafy greens, then soft ingredients such as nut butters and yoghurt, then finish with fruits (cut into chunks) and then the hardest ingredients last (ice or frozen fruits).
 This will help ensure everything blends together smoothly.

-- Keep an eye on the calories: some smoothies are adequate as entire meal replacements so ensure you don't overdo it, particularly on added sweeteners such as honey, too much fruit, or calorific boosters such as powders or nut butters.
+Some smoothies are adequate as entire meal replacements, so make sure you don't overdo it, particularly on added sweeteners such as honey, too much fruit, or calorific boosters such as powders or nut butters.